Haftamu-Hailu/Web_Scrapy/README.md

 ## Challenges
 **Problem**: Unable to send  data from Pycharm to Elastic cloud.<br/>
-We configured all the environmental variables appropriately but continously we faced the following errors.
+Through we configured all the environmental variables appropriately we faced the following errors.

 ![](error.PNG)
 **Solution**: We switched to local elastic stack installation.